Workshop and Master Classes

 We want something to happen on stage, or in a scene, and by “happen” we mean that the characters are being changed in some way by each other or by the circumstances.

-We can read behaviour and recognize the meaning of spontaneous behaviour.
+We read change as behaviour and recognize the meanings of spontaneous behaviour.

 Spontaneity is real.
 Truth is spontaneous.

 First the investigation of concepts of human behaviour through exercises designed to create experiential learning in this area.
 Our project will be to apply the behavioural concepts of the workshop to performance.
 Texts used will stay true to the writing, but we will find many ways of revealing it on the way to something meaningful.